coherentsolutionsinc/anywhere-configuration/README.md

 ## About the project

-**CoherentSolutions.Extensions.Configuration.AnyWhere** is the extension to [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration) that allows application to setup to setup it's configuration sources using environment variables and external adapters.
+**CoherentSolutions.Extensions.Configuration.AnyWhere** is the extension to [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration) that allows application to setup it's configuration sources using environment variables.

 ### How it works?